Chat with us, powered by LiveChat

 What is an MVP?
 [MVP Definition]

-MVP full form is minimum viable product.
+The full form of MVP is minimum viable product.
 It is a basic iteration of a business product or service with all the must-have features that successfully define the value proposition of the business.

 mvp lifecycle